-What is a love burnout?
+What is a relationship burnout?

 It's hard to cast a stone against those whose expectations exceed reality.
 They are often linked to education or to the various images we perceive as love, through advertising or romantic movies.
 Passion, tenderness, friendship, support, sex, etc. a couple has many ideals to carry on their frail shoulders.

-- You always feel like you are misunderstood and your opinions are never taken into account.
+- You always feel like you are misunderstood, and your opinions are never taken into account.

 - You are demotivated and discouraged by the relationship, to the point of feeling desperate.

 - You are experiencing moments of depression that are becoming more and more frequent.